-- 1. $s \leq t$ is defined if and only if s = te for some idempotent e.
+- 1. $s \le t$ is defined if and only if s = te for some idempotent e.
 Despite appearances ambidextrous.
 Called the natural partial order.
-Compatible with multiplication. - s ~ t if and only if st-1 and s-1t both idempotents.
+Compatible with multiplication. - 2. $s \sim t$ if and only if $st^{-1}$ and $s^{-1}t$ both idempotents.
 Called the compatibility relation.
 It controls when pairs of elements are eligible to have a join.

-Example Symmetric inverse monoids I(X) are the prototypes of inverse semigroups just as the symmetric groups are the prototypes of groups.
+Example The symmetric inverse monoids I(X) are the prototypes of inverse semigroups just as the symmetric groups are the prototypes of groups.

-If X has n elements we sometimes denote the symmetric inverse monoid on n letters by I_n .
+If X has n elements we sometimes denote the symmetric inverse monoid on n letters by $I_n$ .

 The idempotents of an inverse semigroup form a commutative subsemigroup but are not (ring theorists beware!) central.
-There were earlier papers on the interactions between inverse semigroups and functional analysis: